Guidance for Faculty

 - If you need to teach online for the duration of the pandemic as a precautionary risk-reduction measure, the university will accommodate all reasonable requests.

 - HyFlex and on-ground classes will need to follow social distancing protocols that are facilitated through, for example, reduction in the percentage of the class meeting at one time or assignment to a larger more open space.
-After you are assigned a classroom, you must abide by the adjusted room capacity requirements from Physical Plant.
+After you are assigned a classroom, you must abide by the adjusted COVID room capacity requirements and university classroom pool capacities and set ups.

 - Just as not showing up to class for the year would be a violation of your faculty responsibilities and cause for termination under Chapter Nine of the Faculty Handbook, failure to engage in regular and substantive interaction in the online environment in the event of a suspension of campus operations is a violation of basic job responsibilities.
 Annual review of faculty performance in teaching must make reference to quality of online instruction.
 Peer review guidelines and tools for evaluation will be provided to chairs and deans by the Center for Faculty Innovation.